Costs to renovate Fred's puts kink in plans

 Even with the increased costs, renovating would cost significantly less than constructing a new building.
 Jason Morris from Kaatz, Binkley, Jones & Morris Architects explained new commercial construction these days would run the county upwards of $250 per square foot, dwarfing the current costs of simply updating a building the same size.

 The current election commission office sits on the northeast corner of College and Main streets, just off the square in the historic old post office building.
-According to commission Assistant Administrator Tammy Smith, the building serves the county well in its current administrative capacity, but does make meeting all their needs, particularly on Election Day, more challenging.
+According to commission Assistant Administrator Tammy Smith, the building serves the county well in its current administrative capacity, but does make meeting all their needs, particularly on election days, more challenging.
 Commission Administrator Phillip Warren agrees.

 At present, the equipment needed to put on an election is stored in a Wilson County Schools building on its adminstration campus.
 Poll worker training also takes place at this facility.
 Both Smith and Warren would like to see all the equipment within the same building.
-Smith said this isn’t about making their jobs easier for them, but about streamlining the whole process to enhance Election Day for the voters.
+Smith said this isn’t about making their jobs easier for them, but about streamlining the whole process.
 “It’s always been about the voters,” she said, “that’s why we do what we do.”

 Warren believes the expansive floor space in the Fred’s building would offer sufficient space for not just one but all of the necessary requirements needed to scale up the election commission’s ability to put on an election.